-HAMILTON, ON – July 28, 2017: Today, McMaster Children’s Hospital Foundation celebrated the opening of the redeveloped Nephrology Clinic at McMaster Children’s Hospital.
+HAMILTON: On July 29, McMaster Children’s Hospital Foundation celebrated the opening of the redeveloped Hemodialysis Clinic at McMaster Children’s Hospital.
 The clinic is the only place in south-central Ontario where pediatric patients with kidney disorders, such as chronic kidney disease and acute kidney injury, and those who require dialysis, are treated.

 Upgrades to the clinic have been made to enhance the patient experience, which is especially important as patients visit the clinic several times a week and spend hundreds of hours receiving dialysis during the entirety of their treatment at McMaster Children’s Hospital.
 The new clinic has three customized treatment areas, all containing age-appropriate toys and electronics that keep patients occupied during their treatment.
 The rooms are colourful and adorned with a building-block theme, creating a bright and fun environment.
 The clinic can accommodate patients in a hospital bed or wheelchair.